plewis/plewis.github.io/phylogenetics/xanadu.md

 The above command would remove everything in the _pauprun_ directory (without asking!), and then remove the _pauprun_ directory itself.
 I want to stress that this is a **particularly dangerous command**, so make sure you are not distracted or sleep-deprived when you use it!
 Unlike the Windows or Mac graphical user interface, files deleted using rm are **not** moved to the Recycle Bin or Trash, they are just gone.
 There is **no undo** for the rm command.

-###  Starting a PAUP* analysis
+##  Starting a PAUP* analysis

+The next tutorial you will explore in lab today will introduce you to the software PAUP*, but for now we will do a short analysis using this program just to demonstrate how to submit a job to the cluster.
+There are **two ways** to run analyses on the cluster:
+* use sbatch to submit a batch job
+* use srun to start an interactive session
+You would normally use the interactive session approach if you are just experimenting or are making sure that a program will start successfully.
+For a phylogenetic analysis that may take some time, you almost always want to submit it as a batch job (see below).
+The beauty of batch jobs is that you can close down your connection to the cluster and reconnect later (after the system sends you an email telling you that your run is finished).

 If you've been following the directions in sequence, you now have two files (_algae.nex_ and _run.nex_) in your `$HOME/pauprun` directory on the cluster, whereas the _gopaup_ file should be in `$HOME`.
 Use the `cd` command to make sure you are in your home directory, then the `cat` command to look at the contents of the _gopaup_ file you created earlier.
-You should see this:
+You should see this (except that `<your name here>@uconn.edu` should now be your UConn email address):

     #!/bin/bash
     #SBATCH --partition=mcbstudent
     #SBATCH --qos=mcbstudent
     #SBATCH --job-name=pauprun
+    #SBATCH --mail-type=END
+    #SBATCH --mail-user=<your name here>@uconn.edu
     cd $HOME/pauprun
     module load paup/4.0a-166
     paup -n run.nex